jhajduk-microsoft/Workload_Copilot_Starter/README.md

 bash ./infra.sh setup
 bash ./infra.sh destroy
 ```

+After you run this script, the endpoints and keys for Azure OpenAI and Azure AI Search will be added to the `.env` file.
+View them.

 ## 2. Create the connection to Azure AI Search and Azure OpenAI in Azure AI Studio